-Jimmy Morales, a Evangelical Christian and a former TV star who has never held public office, was elected as the new president of Guatemala.
+Jimmy Morales is an Evangelical Christian and a former TV star who has never held public office.
+He is also the new president of Guatemala.
 In the second round election held on Sunday, Morales defeated Sandra Torres – the wife of former president Álvaro Colom – with 68% of the votes.

 The president-elect, who defines himself as an “Evangelist theologian,” ran on a very conservative ballot, supporting the death penalty, while opposing same-sex marriages, abortions and the legalization of drugs.
 He also sought to rally around nationalistic sentiments.
 He was often seen wearing a Guatemala National Soccer Team jersey at political rallies, and spoke about annexing an area comprising of most of neighboring Belize (which Guatemala has claimed since 1946).

 But last week’s vote had little to do with the candidates’ ideological positions.
 Morales campaigned under the slogan “Not corrupt, nor a thief,” and positioned himself as “the outsider” candidate.
 This was not a minor feat, as creating some distance from the established political class of the country was crucial to defeat win these elections.